-In 2025, in collaboration with policy analyst and economic advocate Nia Evans, Tomashi Jackson’s “Pedagogy Study Hall” project will host a series of intermedia series of public discussions about investment and disinvestment in the arts and humanities, looking to Baltimore as a critical case study in grassroots organizing in a system of gross structural inequity.
+In collaboration with policy analyst and economic advocate Nia K. Evans, Tomashi Jackson’s “Pedagogy Study Hall” will host an intermedia series of public discussions about investment and disinvestment in the visual arts and humanities.
+Baltimore offers a critical forum for exploring a range of formal and informal organizational approaches to arts and humanites education and support.

 In Tomashi Jackson’s words: